Industry Growth Depends on Free and Fair Trade Policy

 - Elimination of market distorting subsidies

-- Bilateral and multilateral trade agreements, such as NAFTA, that generate substantive economic benefits for U.S. companies and their workers.
+- Bilateral and multilateral trade agreements that generate substantive economic benefits for U.S. companies and their workers.

 - Language in trade agreements to eliminate illegal logging and associated trade.